The Open University since 2006

 Picturing the family

-Please keep referring to your own family photographs as you work through the unit.
+Please keep referring to your own family photographs as you work through the course.
 This will help you assimilate the information and assist in the analysis of your own photographs.

 Don't assume that once you have studied a photograph, you will have garnered all the information there is to be found.
 I am constantly surprised at how much I fail to see when I look at photographs.
 I have given talks using the same images to different audiences.
 Frequently somebody seeing an image for the first time will point out details I had not previously registered.